davidramnero/cppcheck-official/README.md

  **Cppcheck** must be installed on your system.
   - By default, this extension looks for `cppcheck` on the system PATH.
-  - Alternatively, specify a custom executable path using the `cppcheck-lite.path` setting.
+  - Alternatively, specify a custom executable path using the `cppcheck-vscode.path` setting.

 Examples of installing Cppcheck:
   - On Linux (Debian/Ubuntu), install via `sudo apt-get install cppcheck`.